trapeze-bell-peter/hamiltonian_comp/README.md

 - Setting up the environment feels painful
 - Syntax is slightly less expressive than Ruby, altough on a par with most of the other languages

-#Conclusions
+# Conclusions

 If you just want to test out a concept and execution time is not an issue, then I would use Ruby or Typescript.
 Which you use is probably more a question of familiarity.

 If speed is essential, I would go with C++.
-If speed is not essential but important I would choose Java over Go.
-It's more mature and for my problem it's about the same speed.

-If speed is reasonably important, then I would Typescript in preference to almost any other language in this comparison.
+If speed is not essential but important I would choose Typescript over in preference to almost any other language in this comparison.
 Crystal and Elixir are
 interesting: they are not that far behind Go and Java from an execution speed point-of-view but are much more expressive as languages compared to Java.